mhorga/mhorga.github.io/_posts/2015-08-06-authentication-in-ios.markdown

 The next step would be for us to create a session after logging in was successful.
 The [API Sessions](https://www.themoviedb.org/documentation/api/sessions) documentation tells us what the steps are:

 - Step 1: Create a new request token
-- Step 2: Ask the user for permission via the API ("Login")
+- Step 2: Ask the user for permission via the API
 - Step 3: Create a session ID

-For the first step, let's write a method named __getRequestToken__ which constructs the necessary URL to get a token.
+For _Step 1_, let's write a method named __getRequestToken__ which constructs the necessary URL to get a token.
 We would then call this method inside the _loginButton_ action method, right after the comment (_// create a session here_).
 We learned in the [APIs and networking in iOS](http://mhorga.org/2015/07/28/apis-and-networking-in-ios.html) post how to make a network call using _NSURLSession_ so let's just repeat those steps.
 Let's also add a few constants and variables we need:

 {% highlight swift %}
     let apiKey = "YOUR_API_KEY"